Whole Foods Market: Labor relations and anti-union activism

 Whole Foods was criticized for its refusal to support a campaign by the United Farm Workers (UFW) on behalf of agricultural workers laboring on strawberry farms.
 During the late 1990s, the UFW persuaded several supermarket chains to sign a pledge in support of improved wages and working conditions for strawberry pickers.
 Whole Foods chose instead to support the farm workers indirectly by holding a "National 5% Day" where five percent of that day's sales – $125,000 – was donated to organizations that provide social services to farmworkers.

 In September 2015, Whole Foods announced layoffs of 1,500 jobs, 1.6 percent of its workforce, to lower prices.
 Over the next two months, the eliminated jobs would come from regional and store positions.

 Whole Foods hired the Labor Relations Consulting or "union busting" company Kulture Consulting, LLC on May 23, 2016.
 This was in response to a union election at a Whole Foods distribution center in Florida.
 A member of the National Labor Relations Board (NLRB) wrote that Kulture's CEO and founder Peter List had "in his effort to 'persuade' workers...engaged in 'patently unlawful' activities" during a 2007 organizing campaign.

 In September 2019, Whole Foods announced it would cut the health benefits of part-time workers, affecting 2% of the workforce or 1,900 employees.

 In January 2025, a Whole Foods in Philadelphia voted to form a union.
 In April, several open union supporters were fired and alleged that their termination was retaliatory, and they were targeted due to their support of the unionization campaign.

 Management system

 Employee structure and culture

 Whole Foods Market consists of twelve geographic regions, each with its own president, regional administrative team, store-level leadership, and store-level team members.
 A 4-tier hierarchy of employment exists within the Whole Foods Company: Store Employment, Facilities Employment, Regional Offices, and Global Headquarters.

 Employee benefits and incentives

 To help employees learn about products, the company has instituted a mentoring program and developed an online portal called "Whole Foods Market University" to aid in training.
 Internal parlance refers to "team leaders" instead of "managers," and stores sometimes offer prizes for competing teams.
 A 2014 analysis of 2012 figures found that Whole Foods Market was "among the least generous companies" in terms of its 401(k) savings program.

-Whole Foods Market has an employee discount; while all employees are provided a standard base discount rate of 20% on all store purchases, higher rates, up to 30%, can be earned based on employee physical fitness health tests that are given yearly.
-These fitness exams are taken at the option of the employee.
+Whole Foods Market has an employee discount; while all employees are provided a standard base discount rate of 20% on all store purchases.